-At certain times of year food banks can be extremely busy with influxes of people or food donations.
-Many rely heavily on volunteers with only one or two part-time members of staff.
+At certain times of year, food banks can be extremely busy.
+Many rely heavily or wholly on volunteers with only one or two members of staff.

-If you haven’t heard back within a few weeks then please forward your email to email@example.com and the central volunteering team will try to get in touch with the food bank.
+If you haven’t heard back within a few weeks, please forward your email to email@example.com.
+The central volunteering team will try to get in touch with the food bank for you.

 What support will I get as a volunteer?

-Every volunteer will have a main contact either at the Trussell Trust or their local food bank.
-This person will help induct you into your role, answer any queries you may have while volunteering and support you if any problems occur.
+Every volunteer has a main contact either at the Trussell Trust or at their local food bank.
+They will help induct you into your role, answer any questions you have, and support you if there are any problems.

-Volunteers will receive training that is relevant to their role.
-This may be internally delivered at the food bank or may involve going on an external course eg food hygiene.
+You’ll get training that is relevant to your role.
+This may be delivered internally at the food bank, or may involve going on an external course e.g. on food hygiene.

 Do you reimburse expenses?

 Your local food bank may or may not have its own expenses policy.
-Please check with them directly before commencing your role.
+Please check with them directly before you start volunteering.

 Will volunteering affect my benefits?

-If you are in receipt of benefits, including means-tested benefits, you are fully entitled to volunteer for as many hours as you wish, as long as you continue to keep to the rules or conditions for getting that benefit.
+If you’re receiving benefits, including means-tested benefits, you can volunteer for as many hours as you want as long as you continue to meet the rules or conditions of getting that benefit.

 Are there any age restrictions?